atlasofquran/atlasofquran.github.io/README.md

 ## Objectives:
 To showcase all the Quranic places, people and prophets in an interactive world map.
 Such a placement of Quranic anthropology would help in developing a geo-spatial understanding in the reader of Quran.
 This, we hope, would compel the reader to ponder over new perspectives and ask some new questions which otherwise, in a paper-only representation, may be difficult to venture upon.
-We do understand the contestations with regard to the present day world map, its genesis and eurocentrism/critism.
-We hope that the readers would consider these nuances while reading the present day world map in general and specifically the interactive Atlas of Quran.
+We do understand the contestations with regard to the present day world map.
+We hope that the readers would consider these nuances while exploring the interactive Atlas of Quran.

 ### Atlas of Quran (AoQ) offers:
 1. An interactive world map.